Bright Future Nursery and Primary School

 The initial goal was to build a four-room schoolhouse with blackboards and desks for the students.
 MUCCO decided to build the school as they received the funds.

-In October 2018, Mubaku Educational Foundation (MEF) began raising funds to complete the entire structure.
+In October 2018, Mubaku Educational Foundation (MEF) began raising funds to complete the structure.
 MUCCO used local labor and materials to help the Village of Mubaku as a side benefit.
 The four-classroom building was completed in August 2018.
 On September 8, 2019, the new building was dedicated.

 The three nursery classrooms and Women’s Empowerment Center building (Finished July 2021)